 Updates in 2023

-In February 2023, the JPML decided to combine all federal cases concerning hair relaxer product liability into a single class-action MDL.
+In February 2023, the JPML decided to combine all federal cases involving hair relaxer product liability into a single class-action MDL.
 This new consolidated action is allocated to Judge Mary Rowland in the Northern District of Illinois.

 As of October 16, 2023, there are 5,996 cases currently pending in the hair relaxer Multi-District Litigation (MDL).
 Given the current rate of progress, it appears that the volume of cases will continue to grow.